bhanupratapjain/icfs/README.md

     3.  d - delete all files from all registered cloud providers.

-2.  icfs stat: Gives the total storage and free storage available in the cloud
+2.  `icfs stat`: Gives the total storage and free storage available in the cloud

 [subsec:implementation]